neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getnep17balances.md

 > [!Note]
 >
-> You must install the plugin [RpcNep17Tracker](https://github.com/neo-project/neo-plugins/releases), [LevelDBStore](https://github.com/neo-project/neo-modules/releases), and [RpcServer](https://github.com/neo-project/neo-modules/releases) before you can invoke the method.
+> You must install the plugin [RpcNep17Tracker](https://github.com/neo-project/neo-plugins/releases), [LevelDBStore](https://github.com/neo-project/neo-modules/releases), and [RpcSever](https://github.com/neo-project/neo-modules/releases) before you can invoke the method.

 ## Parameter Description

 address: The address that you want to query balance.

+## Configuration

+Before invoking the method, you need to modify the following fields in the RpcNep17Tracker config.json file:

+- TrackHistory: Set to true.
+- RecordNullAddressHistory: Set to true if you want to trace the null address record.
+- MaxResults: The maximum number of records.
+The exceeding portion will not be stored.
+- Network: Set it to the same value as magic in Neo-CLI config.json.

 ## Configuration